roman-milk/roman-milk.github.io/bob-sandi-and-pauline.md

+===

- ****** Bob, Sandi, and Pauline ****** byJust_Plain_Bob© "I went back to work and my working relationship with Dale was a little cool at first, but by the end of the week we were back on track.
+"I went back to work and my working relationship with Dale was a little cool at first, but by the end of the week we were back on track.
 It was the Tuesday of the following week that everything changed.
 Dale and I had a working lunch with some people from the ad agency and I'd had a couple glasses of wine.
 Not enough to cause me to do anything like I had in Chicago, but enough to loosen me up.
 The people from the agency left and Dale said:

  "I know that it is a sore subject for you, but I can't get Chicago off my mind.
 It was the most exciting and sexually satisfying thing that ever happened to me and I want to thank you for it."